meteor-ecommerce/meteorecommerce/readme.md

 ##Features
-1. Product listing page with sorting and silter options
+1. Product listing page with sorting and filter options
 2. Categories for Products
 3. Admin Panel to add,edit product and categories and see the orders
 4. Inbuilt integration for [Instamojo](https://imjo.in/NvQhd) Payment Gateway along with Cash on Delivery